Lady-Binary/LoUAM/README.md

 LoUAM has been compiled for x64 architevture with Visual Studio Community 2017 and .NETFramework Version v4.7.2.
 In order to build it, you need to own a copy of the Legends of Aria client, and you need to copy into the LOU\libs\ folder the following libraries which you can take from the C:\Program Files\Legends of Aria Launcher\Legends of Aria\Legends of Aria_Data\Managed folder (or whatever path you have installed your client into):

+Assembly-CSharp.dll
 Assembly-CSharp-firstpass.dll
-Assembly-CSharp.dll
 CoreUtil.dll
 MessageCore.dll
 protobuf-net.dll
+UnityEngine.AssetBundleModule.dll
 UnityEngine.CoreModule.dll
+UnityEngine.dll
+UnityEngine.ImageConversionModule.dll
 UnityEngine.InputLegacyModule.dll
 UnityEngine.InputModule.dll
+UnityEngine.JSONSerializeModule.dll
 UnityEngine.PhysicsModule.dll
 UnityEngine.UI.dll

 ## How can I contribute?